3mdeb/pxe-server/docs/OpenBSD.md

 Server = mirror.leaseweb.com
 Use Whole disk MBR, whole disk GPT, OpenBSD area or Edit = W
 ```

+You need to place it in HTTP root.

 You need to connect APU to the em0 Ethernet port (the nearest port to the RS232
 plug) and provide apriopriate routing and DNS resolver.